 That’s not what many supplement companies would have you believe, though.

-With misleading ads that portray the process as a walk in the park as long as you take their supplement, these companies are concocting a complete fantasy and are misleading the true effects of their products.
+With misleading ads that portray the process like a walk in the park as long as you take their supplement, these companies are concocting a complete fantasy and are misleading the true effects of their products.

 While this doesn’t say anything about the actual supplement itself, it speaks volumes about the integrity of the companies behind them.